terriberry/readme-template/Readme.md

 ### Running migrations

-Before this step, make sure the database is connected.
+Before this step, make sure 2 things:
+- the database is connected.
 Instructions on how to configure the database is given above under the ```Configurations``` section.</br>
+- the ```UseInMemory``` key is set to ```false```
 The entity classes in code and the actual database are decoupled during development.
 And therefore migrations are used to incrementally sync the entity classes with the database.
-EF Core is used.
-[Here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs) is an overview of migrations using EF Core for more information.</br>
+EF Core is used for migrations.
+[Here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs) is an overview of migrations using EF Core for more information and [here](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/build-your-domain-layer/add-and-run-migrations) is a link to the Platform tema's detailed documentation on how to perform the migrations.</br>

 Below are the steps:
 >**Step 1**: There may be multiple deployment environments set up for the project and to prevent accidentally migrating to the wrong environment, explicitly state the deployment environment by running ```$env:ASPNETCORE_ENVIRONMENT='<environment e.g. Local>'``` for Visual Studios package manager, ```export ASPNETCORE_ENVIRONMENT='<environment e.g. Local>'``` for Mac on terminal and ```setx ASPNETCORE_ENVIRONMENT "<environment e.g. Local>" /M``` for Windows in cmd</br></br>